AloneTotally/JSAcompcoursework2023/README.md

 ## How to set up project

+> f-strings are used, so python 3.6 minimum for this project to work

 ### If the terminal is not already activated,

 1. Open the project in whatever code editor you like, and open the terminal.
 You should have python installed for this